Urban Farming and Youth Leadership

 - Engage residents in food access and food security issues in the community.

-Priority will be given to projects that combine all aspects above and that reside in the six New England states, New York City, and Philadelphia.
+Priority will be given to projects that combine all aspects above and must reside in Massachusetts, New York City, and Philadelphia.